tsvbits/tsvbits.github.io/src/pages/2021/multidisk/index.md

 To build the app I've chosen the following tools:

-- [TypeScript](https://www.typescriptlang.org/) - I prefer having typing from the start of any project nowadays.
-The reason for this could be discussed separately :smile:
+- [TypeScript](https://www.typescriptlang.org/) - I prefer having types from the start of any project nowadays.
+The reason for this could be discussed separately :smile:.
+Maybe just because I started typed programming first
 - [Uploadcare](https://uploadcare.com) - new one for me, lets learn something new together
 - [Next.js](https://nextjs.org/) - no need any introduction as well
 - [Material UI](https://material-ui.com/) - good React framework with plenty of components.
 Maybe later I'll refactor the app to use [Chakra UI](https://chakra-ui.com/) since it looking promising to me too

-All tools are well known to me except Uploadcare API.
+All tools are well known to me except Uploadcare and Dropbox APIs.
+Great, it is a learning opportunity then.
 ## How I've done this

 My steps were:
 - Project bootstrapping
 - Drive abstraction
 - Uploadcare Drive implementation
+- Dropbox Drive implementation
 - Few UI pages
-- Dropbox Drive implementation

 That is it.
 Lets dive in and cover each step with some additional text.
 ### Project bootstrapping

-According to [this Next.js doc](https://nextjs.org/docs/getting-started) it is easy peasy as just running `npx create-next-app` command in your shell and you are done :smile:
+According to [this Next.js doc](https://nextjs.org/docs/getting-started) it is easy peasy as just running `npx create-next-app` command in your shell and you are literally done :smile:

 ### Drive interfaces